lbiryukov/qsea/README.md

 The class contains collections of measures and dimensions in the object on the sheet:
 * `object.measures`: a collection of ObjectMeasure class objects, representing the measures in the object on the sheet
 * `object.dimensions`: a collection of ObjectDimension class objects, representing the dimensions in the object on the sheet
+* `object.subitems`: a collection of Object class objects, representing the subitems of filterpane and container type objects

 You can access the main information in pandas DataFrame via `.df`:
 ```python